 Analysis Group Again Recognized Among the Leading Global Economics Consultancies by Global Competition Review

-Analysis Group has again been recognized as a leader on the Global Competition Review (GCR) Economics 23.
+Analysis Group, one of the largest international economics consulting firms, has again been recognized as a leader on the Global Competition Review (GCR) Economics 23.
 The annual ranking highlights top economics consulting firms, evaluated by size of practice, reputation, and work on impactful competition matters over the previous year.
-Analysis Group was recognized as having an outstanding competition practice, with 331 competition economists across its offices worldwide supporting 159 litigation cases, 32 merger reviews, and 32 government investigations in 2021.
+Analysis Group was recognized as having an outstanding competition practice, with 331 competition economists across its offices worldwide supporting 159 litigation cases, 32 merger reviews, and 32 government investigations in the past year.

 “As scrutiny over competition continues to ratchet up around the world, it is increasingly important to understand the complex economics underlying the dynamics of competition in evolving markets,” said Martha S. Samuelson, CEO and Chairman of Analysis Group.
 “I’m thrilled at the innovative, creative, and sound economics my colleagues across the firm bring to bear on behalf of our clients.
 The Economics 23 recognition is a testament to the fruits of their labor, and I applaud each for their efforts.”